 - Vanua Levu and Taveuni

 - Coral Coast

 Things to Do

 There is so many different things to get up to in Fiji – so many in fact, that it’s very hard to think what to include in this section.
-From spear fishing, diving, surfing, trekking, and sports, to dancing, singing and teaching in Fijian villages, it really does provide the perfect setting for an adventure.
+From fishing, diving, surfing, trekking, and sports, to dancing, singing and teaching, it really does provide the perfect setting for an adventure.
 If there’s a certain activity you want to do in Fiji, feel free to get in contact and we’ll help guide you in the right direction 🙂